TheStarport/FLHook/readme.markdown

 Special thanks to:
 * FriendlyFire for kicking off the initial rewrite.
 * Nen for testing and plugin development.
+* Aingar for extensive plugin development and code quality improvements.
 * All those who have worked on FLHook before.

 FLHook uses a heavily modified version of `flcodec.c`.